oshetskiresearch/Projection_Relativity/test_harness/symbolic/README.md

 ### Source-text scan skipped

-Cause: Maple cannot find `manuscript/...` from the current working directory.
+Cause: `PR_require_source_text` was explicitly set to `false` and Maple could not find `manuscript/...` from the current working directory.

+In normal release mode, this condition is an error rather than a skipped note.

 Fix: run from: